-Previously, Knoll et al. found that experienced urologists who had performed >80 URS cases in the OR performed the laser lithotripsy task faster on the simulator (12.3 \pm 2.2 vs. 18.5 \pm 1.8 min; p<0.05) with higher stone disintegration rate compared with experienced urologists who had performed <40 URS cases [22].
-One reason why previous URS experience did not correlate with operative time at the OSCE in the present study could be that PGTs had performed significantly less URS (mean of 45.7) flexible URS cases) than the 20 experienced urologists who were recruited for the Knoll et al study with up to 153 flexile URS case experience [22].
-Another reason could be that in the previous study, urologists were arbitrarily divided into groups based on their URS experience (<20, 20-40, 40-60, 60-80, 80-100, 10-120, >120) whereas in the present study the number of URS cases were correlated with continuous variables such as operative time and fluoroscopy time [22].
+Previously, Knoll et al found that experienced urologists who had performed >80 ureteroscopy cases in the OR performed the laser lithotripsy task faster on the simulator $(12.3\pm2.2 \text{ vs. } 18.5\pm1.8 \text{ minutes; } p<0.05)$ with higher stone disintegration rate compared with experienced urologists who had performed <40 cases.
+One reason why previous ureteroscopy experience did not correlate with operative time at the OSCE in the present study could be that PGTs had performed significantly less ureteroscopies (mean of 45.7 flexible ureteroscopy cases) than the 20 experienced urologists who were recruited for the Knoll et al study, with up to 153 flexile ureteroscopy cases experience.
+Another reason could be that in the previous study, urologists were arbitrarily divided into groups based on their ureteroscopy experience (<20, 20-40, 40-60, 60-80, 80-100, 100-120, >120), whereas in the present study the number of URS cases were correlated with continuous variables, such as operative time and fluoroscopy time.
 A third explanation rests in the way the flexible ureteroscope is set up on the simulator.
-The flexible ureteroscope attached to the UroMentorTM has a reverse deflection lever whereas flexible ureteroscopes used in clinical practice in Quebec has standard deflection lever, which may have mixed up the PGTs during the OSCE.
-Therefore, PGTs, who may have been competent to perform the task in the OR, were not able to demonstrate their competency on the simulator.
-Fourth explanation lays in the lack of practice at the OSCE.
-Whereas the Knoll et al provided the simulator to the experienced urologists for 10 minutes of practice prior to their assessment, there was no opportunity for practice at the OSCE due to the limited amount of time (17-minute station) [22].
-Finally a questionnaire was used on the day of the OSCE to determine the number of previously performed procedures in the OR.
-This may have introduced recall bias in recollecting the exact number of URS cases performed in the OR prior to the OSCE.
-Using case-logs may been more accurate.
-Nevertheless, our previous work showed that competency in basic endourologic skills at OSCEs did not correlate with previous operative cases [6-8, 10].
-This is because PGTs may scrub into endourologic procedures and log them into their case logs but they may not perform the critical components of the procedure.
+The flexible ureteroscope attached to the UroMentor has a reverse deflection lever, whereas flexible ureteroscopes used in clinical practice in Quebec have standard deflection lever, which may have mixed up the PGTs during the OSCE.
+Therefore, PGTs, who may have been competent to perform the task in the OR were not able to demonstrate their competency on the simulator.
+A fourth explanation lays in the lack of practice at the OSCE.
+Whereas the Knoll et al study provided the simulator to the experienced urologists for 10 minutes of practice prior to their assessment, there was no opportunity for practice at the OSCE due to the limited amount of time (17-minute station).
+Finally, a questionnaire was used on the day of the OSCE to determine the number of previously performed procedures in the OR.
+This may have introduced recall bias in recollecting the exact number of ureteroscopy cases performed in the OR prior to the OSCE.
+Using case logs may have been more accurate.
+Nevertheless, our previous work showed that competency in basic endourologic skills at OSCEs did not correlate with previous operative cases.6-8,10 This is because PGTs may scrub into endourologic procedures and log them into their case logs, but they may not perform the critical components of the procedure.
 A great example is when PGTs scrub into percutaneous nephrolithotomy cases and log them, but they may not obtain the access.
-Therefore, developing competencies by practicing on simulators for specific tasks (intracorporeal knot tying, percutaneous renal access, ureteroscopic stone extraction) are more important than logging the number of cases that they may have scrubbed.
-Therefore, the fact that competency did not correlate with number of previously performed ureteroscopies nor PGY level goes along with CBME, which is based on learning outcomes rather than time spent in the learning environment such as the operating room [23].
+Therefore, developing competencies by practicing on simulators for specific tasks (intracorporeal knot tying, percutaneous renal access, ureteroscopic stone extraction) are more important than logging the number of cases for which they may have scrubbed.
+The fact that competency did not correlate with number of previously performed ureteroscopies nor PGY goes along with CBME, which is based on learning outcomes rather than time spent in the learning environment.